KATE'S JOURNAL, ENTRY 1

 My mother had spent the last 13 years of her life living her best authentic life.
 She was courageous, she was resilient, she was a warrior, she was a survivor, and she was my hero.

-The stories I will share will take you into the darkness of mental illness, you will get a glimpse of the impact this disease has on the loved ones, the trauma we endure, the pain and suffering we experience, and our own conflicting battles to survive and to support our loved one fraught with Mental Illness.
+The stories I will share will take you into the darkness of mental illness.
+You will get a glimpse of the impact this disease has on loved ones, the trauma we endure, the pain and suffering we experience, and our own conflicting battles to survive and to support our loved one fraught with Mental Illness.

 Journal Entry 1

 My first memory of feeling something was not right, that this was not what normal was, happened when I was 8 years old.
 At the time we were living out West, it was the early 80’s.
-I was the oldest of 5; my 3 sisters ages 4, 3, 1, and my foster brother who was 6 and had Autism with a developmental disability.
+I was the oldest of 4; my two sisters ages 4 and 1, and my foster brother who was 6 and had Autism with a developmental disability.
 We were alone and isolated living with our mother at a house in the country.
 My Dad worked on the Rigs and was barely home, the closest family was 3 hours away.

 When I think of that time, I feel such an overwhelming sense of despondency, but more than that, it was gut-wrenching fear.
 It was commonplace for my mother to wake us all during the dark of night, put us in the vehicle and drive, drive to sometimes nowhere and no place but darkness.
 We would spend the night in the vehicle on the side of the road, only to return home the next day.
 There were times I would wake in the middle of the night to the cries of my baby sister not able to find my mom anywhere in the house, she had left, only to return the next morning, trying to make me believe I had dreamed it all, that it never happened.